When it comes to employee onboarding, you need time to be on your side

 High Employee Attrition/Turnover

 Poor new hire training doesn’t engage people and making them feel connected, which leads to higher turnover.
 On average, 25% of new employees leave in their first year with a company.
 Furthermore, the average tenure of employees age 25-34 is a mere three years.
-(Source: Case study: Aviation and Aerospace) Effective new hire training combats these trends and helps retain top talent for the long run.
+(Source: Case study: Aviation and Aerospace) Effective onboarding training combats these trends and helps retain top talent for the long run.

-An employee’s poor work ethic may sprout from delayed understanding of core responsibilities from an onboarding process that’s unengaging, unorganized or has too much information overwhelming the learner.
+An employee’s poor work ethic may sprout from delayed understanding of core responsibilities from an onboarding process that’s unengaging, disorganized, or has too much information overwhelming the learner.
 Poor productivity also opens the door to decreased team morale and frustration from managers and leaders.

 Greater Number of Preventable Mistakes

 Similar to poor work ethic, ineffective new hire training programs that fail to give vital information, such as basic job roles or systems, to the employee can lead to misunderstandings about corporate processes and culture.

 Employees may start out strong within the company, but their motivation and engagement quickly wanes because they feel no connection, and therefore have no investment in the organization’s goals and mission that should have been established during the onboarding process.